ShubhKanodia/Flutter_AR-Explore_Japan/README.md

 - `lib/my_home_page.dart`: The stateful widget that contains the ARKitSceneView.
 - `assets/images/image1.jpeg`: The image used as the texture for the 3D globe.

-## Contribution

-We welcome contributions to improve this app.
-If you have any suggestions or bug reports, please open an issue or create a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using our Flutter AR app to explore Japan.
-We hope you have a fantastic augmented reality experience!
-If you have any questions or need further assistance, please feel free to reach out.